Logging Integrations

 metadata:

-name: kubearchive-splunk
+name: kubearchive-logging

 namespace: kubearchive